kuzzleio/kuzzle-device-manager/doc/1/classes/decoder/validate/index.md

 ## Returns

-Returns a promise resolving to `true` if the payload is valid.
+Returns a promise resolving if the payload is valid.

 ## Usage